 P.O.
 Box 6000

 If you are an international student, and have a degree from a university in the US, then you are exempt from taking the TOEFL.
 If you are an international student, and do not have a degree from a university in the US, then you are required to take the TOEFL.
 Scores must be from a TOEFL test that was taken no more than two years ago.
 Detailed exceptions from the TOEFL can be found on the Graduate School website.

 Do you have contact information for the TOEFL?

 How do I check on the status of my application?

 At any time, you can look at your checklist in your application to see if there are any items left to be included in your application.
 If there are no checklist items, there are no additional items needed.
 Also, after you have submitted your application, it takes the Graduate School time to go through the entire application and mark your application complete – even if you see on your end there are no checklist items remaining.
 Please do not be concerned if your application shows a status of incomplete.
 If you are able to see the materials in your application, then we are able to see your application materials.
 When we are ready to review your application, if there are any materials missing, we will contact you directly.

 What happens when my application becomes complete?

-The BBSP Admissions Committee will begin to review applications in early December once an application has been completed and submitted.
+The BBSP Admissions Committee will begin to review applications in late November or early December.
 We will contact our strongest candidates with invitations to interview on a rolling basis throughout our review process (our review process is typically December through early January).

 When will I find out if I have been accepted into the program?